francescoes/webpack-boilerplate/README.md

 # Contributing

+- Fork the project, add your feature (or fix a bug) and open a pull request OR
 - [Open](https://github.com/francescoes/webpack-boilerplate/issues/new) an issue for bugs or feature request.
-- Clone the repo, apply you changes and open a pull request.